Hamasak1/hamasak1-osu-skins/hamasak1-skins.md

 # Main osu! skins
-most of skins i use. definitely all of the main skins
+Most of skins I use.
+Definitely all of the main skins

 # Some of the skins may not be listed.
-i could just be lazy too, but whatever
+If there are any skins that is missing please message me.

 # Some of the skins may use pre-existing links.
 because i'm too lazy to upload all of them onto MEGA, Dropbox, etc.